Emergency Roofer in Denver — Available 24/7 for Active Leaks, Storm Damage & More

 What counts as a roofing emergency in Denver?

-Any condition where the exterior envelope is actively compromised and the home is at risk of water intrusion or structural failure — active roof leaks during or after a storm, missing or blown-off shingles exposing the deck or underlayment, tree or debris impact on the roof, active ice dam water intrusion, visible roof sagging under snow load, or any sudden flashing failure at a penetration.
-If water is entering the living space or the roof structure is exposed to weather, it's an emergency.
+Any condition where the exterior envelope is actively compromised and the home is at immediate risk of water intrusion or structural failure: active roof leaks during or after a storm, missing or blown-off shingles exposing the deck or underlayment, tree or debris impact on the roof, active ice dam water intrusion at the eave line, visible roof sagging under snow load, or sudden flashing failure at a penetration.
+If water is entering the living space or the roof structure is exposed to open weather, it is an emergency.

 Are you available 24/7 for emergency roofing in Denver?